Travel tips

 LGTBQIA+ rights, laws and public attitude

-• Trans people can change their name and gender marker without going through a gender confirmation process.
+• Trans Rights: Trans individuals can change their name and gender marker without undergoing medical or surgical procedures.
+Iceland also supports gender confirmation processes for those who choose to pursue them.

-• The age of consent in Iceland is 15 regardless of people’s sexual orientation, gender identity, sex characteristics or gender expression.
-However individuals do not reach legal adulthood until 18 so consent is questionable at best for individuals under the age of 18.
+• The age of consent in Iceland is 15, regardless of sexual orientation, gender identity, or gender expression.
+However, individuals do not reach legal adulthood until 18, so consent involving minors under 18 may still raise legal concerns.

-• Paying for sex is illegal in Iceland although it is not illegal for individuals to charge for sex as long as they do not work together or work for any other individual.
+• Paying for sex is illegal in Iceland, although it is not a crime for individuals to charge for sex as long as they do not work collectively or under someone else’s management.

 Privacy Preferences